|Bank Name||Tenure (years)||RD Rate|

 - Investors can take a loan against an RD and get 80-90% of the deposit amount as a loan.

-What are the main differences and advantages between RDs and other investments?
+What are the main differences and advantages between Recurring Deposits and Fixed Deposits?

-Comparing RDs with FDs is fair as they both are considered risk free investment options available for investors.
+Comparing RDs with Fixed Deposits (FDs) is fair as they both are considered risk free investment options available for investors.

 1. The primary difference between RD and FD is that the style of investment.
 In an RD, a certain sum of money can be invested monthly for the entire investment tenure.
 In an FD, a fixed amount is invested at the start of the tenure.

-3. Investors who want to save small portions of their income regularly can invest in RD.
-Investors with a lumpsum amount can invest in FD.
+3. Investors who want to save small portions of their income regularly can invest in Recurrent Deposits.
+Investors with a lumpsum amount can invest in Fixed Deposits.

 Frequently Asked Questions